CHINESE ART FOCUS

 -Ph.D. in Chinese Art & Tibetan Art

-Wei Yang, Ph.D., provides art expert witness services for litigation concerning Chinese art, with a concentration on classical Chinese painting and calligraphy (prior to 1949).
-As an Accredited Senior Appraiser (ASA) in Asian Art, Dr. Yang has prepared appraisals of most forms of Asian art and offered opinions on art authenticity and valuation for insurance, authenticity and taxation litigation.
-As an Accredited Senior Appraiser (ASA) in Appraisal Review and Management of Personal Property (ARM), she has identified, documented and explained errors and omissions in appraisal reports she has reviewed, ranging from irrelevant scope of work to inadequate explanation of research, flawed methodology, insufficient data selection, problematic treatment of provenance, use of unqualified comparables and unreasonable value conclusions.
-Her strengths are based on her doctoral training and expertise in Chinese aesthetics and art criticism, painting technique, visual aesthetics, and market economics.
+Dr. Wei Yang provides art expert witness services for litigation concerning Chinese art, with a concentration on classical Chinese painting and calligraphy prior to 1949.
+As an Accredited Senior Appraiser in Asian Art (ASA, 2010-2025), Dr. Yang has prepared appraisals of most forms of Asian art and offered opinions on art authenticity, conservation on value, valuation for insurance, authenticity and taxation litigation.
+As an Accredited Senior Appraiser in Appraisal Review and Management (ARM, 2017-2025), she has performed appraisal review of appraisals prepared by other appraisers for various purposes.
+She identified, documented and explained errors and omissions in appraisal reports she has reviewed, ranging from irrelevant scope of work to inadequate explanation of research, flawed methodology, insufficient data selection, problematic treatment of provenance, use of unqualified comparables and unreasonable value conclusions.
+Her strengths are based on her doctoral training and expertise in Chinese aesthetics, art criticism, painting technique, visual aesthetics, and market economics.
 Dr. Yang has served as Chinese art expert witness, appraisal review appraiser, consulting expert and testifying expert witness for litigations concerning insurance settlements, authenticity and taxation.

 -Expert Appraiser, Consulting Expert and Testifying Expert

-Appraisal expert witness: Wei Yang has prepared appraisals of Asian art for insurance, capital gains, estate and income taxation, and written appraisal review reports on the credibility and USPAP-compliance of appraisals
+Appraisal expert witness: Dr. Yang has prepared appraisals of Asian art for insurance, capital gains, estate, authenticity, and income taxation, and written appraisal review reports on the credibility of value conclusion and the USPAP-compliance of appraisals

-Testifying expert witness: Wei Yang has prepared appraisal reports, rebuttal reports and offered testimony at deposition and in court
+Testifying expert witness: Dr. Yang has prepared appraisal reports, rebuttal reports and offered testimony at deposition and in court

 QUALIFICATIONS

-Chinese art specialist: Wei Yang holds a B.A.
-(1997) in art history and M.A. degree (1998) in Asian art from Smith College (Northampton, MA); earned a Ph.D.
-(2005) in Chinese art and Tibetan art from Northwestern University (Evanston, IL), specializing in Chinese painting and calligraphy from the 10th to 19th centuries; possesses language skills in Chinese, Japanese and Tibetan; reads a range of classical Chinese scripts used in Chinese painting and calligraphy; and has conducted research on Chinese and Asian art in museums and field sites in China, Tibet, Korea, Mongolia, southeast Asia, central Asia, Europe, and North America
+Chinese art specialist: Wei Yang holds a B.A. in art history (1997) and M.A. degree in Asian art (1998) from Smith College (Northampton, MA); earned a Ph.D. in Chinese art and Tibetan art (2005)from Northwestern University (Evanston, IL), specializing in Chinese painting and calligraphy from the 10th to 15th centuries; possesses language skills in Chinese, Japanese and Tibetan; reads a wide range of classical Chinese scripts written on Chinese painting and calligraphy; and has conducted research on Chinese art and Asian art in museums and field sites in China, Tibet, Korea, Mongolia, southeast Asia, central Asia, Europe, and North America

-Certification in art appraisal: Wei Yang earned a certificate of Fine Art and Decorative Arts Appraisal from Pratt Institute (NY) in 2009, a designation of Accredited Senior Appraiser in Asian Art in 2010 from American Society of Appraisers, a certificate in Chinese Painting Mounting and Restoration from the Mounting and Restoration Academy (Jinan, Shandong) in 2011, and a second designation as Accredited Senior Appraiser in Appraisal Review and Management (ARM) in 2017 from American Society of Appraisers.
-She serves as an examiner of Asian art speciality in American Society of Appraisers since 2017
+Certification in art appraisal: Wei Yang earned a certificate of Fine Art and Decorative Arts Appraisal from Pratt Institute (NY) in 2008, a designation of Accredited Senior Appraiser in Asian Art (ASA, 2010-2025) from American Society of Appraisers, a certificate in Chinese Painting Mounting and Restoration (2010) from the Mounting and Restoration Academy (Jinan, Shandong), and a second designation as Accredited Senior Appraiser in Appraisal Review and Management (ARM, 2017-2025) from American Society of Appraisers.
+She serves as an examiner of Asian art speciality in American Society of Appraisers (2017-2025).

 AUTHOR & EDUCATOR